wmeimg2005/dreamtime/src/gui/assets/etc/ABOUT.md

 ## Source Code

-The source code of DreamTime will always remain open and you can always download it for free.
+The source code of DreamTime will always remain open and you can always download it for free!

 - [GitHub](https://github.com/private-dreamnet/dreamtime)
 - [NotABug](https://notabug.org/deepmanyy/pepenude)